PUBLISHER NETWORK AGREEMENT

 TBG reserves the right to determine the configuration and other administrative or operational issues for the White Label Service as it deems necessary or helpful in the normal course of business, subject always that TBG shall act reasonably and in good faith.

-Each month TBG will provide the Publisher with a report showing the total confirmed Merchant sales generated from the White Label Service and the resulting commissions due to the Publisher.
+At the beginning of each quarter TBG will provide the Publisher with a report showing the total confirmed Merchant sales generated from the White Label Service and the resulting commissions due to the Publisher.
 Save in the absence of manifest error this report shall be conclusive evidence of the commission owed to the Publisher.

-Notwithstanding the foregoing, TBG will have no obligation to pay the Publisher for any monthly payment that (a) is less than £10 or (b) were based on Merchant Commissions generated in a manner that involved a breach of this Agreement by the Publisher.
+Notwithstanding the foregoing, TBG will have no obligation to pay the Publisher for any quarterly payment that (a) is less than £10 or (b) were based on Merchant Commissions generated in a manner that involved a breach of this Agreement by the Publisher.

 TBG shall only be obliged to (and will only) pay any commission on such sales after TBG has received in full its Merchant Commissions.
 Further, for the avoidance of doubt, TBG will not pay commission on any bookings made from any source other than the White Label Service.

-Monthly payments will be calculated solely based on records maintained by TBG.
+Quarterly payments will be calculated solely based on records maintained by TBG.
 No other measurements or statistics of any kind will be accepted by TBG or have any effect under this Agreement.

 7. THE PUBLISHER’S OBLIGATIONS